Using your YubiKey

 - If you trust your environment (like at home) you can keep the YubiKey near or even plugged into your computer.

-Enable YubiKey TFA for applications
+Enable YubiKey MFA for applications

 LastPass